daparthi001/QuantumVestAI_App_Source_Code/README.md

 ```

 `ASYNC_DATABASE_URL` provides the connection string for the async engine.
 If it is
-not set the server falls back to a local SQLite file (`test.db`). `RUN_DB_MIGRATIONS`
+not set, the API looks for `DATABASE_URL` instead and falls back to a local SQLite
-controls whether the application automatically creates tables on startup.
+file (`test.db`). `RUN_DB_MIGRATIONS` controls whether the application automatically
+creates tables on startup.
+The migration script now also checks both variables, so
+either can be used when deploying to environments such as Amazon RDS.

 For local development you can initialize a PostgreSQL database by running: